apollographql/apollo/docs/source/tutorial/data-source.md

 module.exports = MvrpAPI;
 ```

 The `https://mvrp.herokuapp.com/api/` endpoint is a simple REST API that returns data for cars.
 Furthermore, the `MvrpAPI` class implementation in the code above contains a `getAllCars` and `getACar` functions that wrap convenience methods provided by the `RESTDataSource` class for performing HTTP requests.

 In this example, the built-in `get` method used is responsible for `GET` requests.
+The `RESTDataSource` class provides other methods like `post`, `delete`, and `patch` for `POST`, `DELETE`, and `PATCH` requests respectively.

 Now that you have an understanding of how data sources work, let's hook it up for our tutorial app.

 Create a new `datasources` folder inside the `src` directory.
 This folder will contain our data source files.
 Now, create `launch.js` within the `datasources` directory.

 The REST API endpoint we'll use for our app is `https://api.spacexdata.com/v2/`.
-Add the endpoint as a base URL as shown in the code below:
+Add the endpoint as the base URL as shown in the code below:

 _src/datasources/launch.js_